birdears/birdears/README.md

 `birdears` is a software written in Python 3 for ear training for musicians (musical intelligence, transcribing music, composing).
-It is a clone of the method used by [Funcitional Ear Trainer](https://play.google.com/store/apps/details?id=com.kaizen9.fet.android) app for Android.
+It is a clone of the method used by [Functional Ear Trainer](https://play.google.com/store/apps/details?id=com.kaizen9.fet.android) app for Android.

 It has five different kinds of musical exercises, which are:
 `melodic interval`, `harmonic interval`, `melodic dictation`, `instrumental`,